-where $N_{bin}$ is the number of binaries, not the stars, so we need factor of 0.5 in the second par of the equation.
-We set binary fraction to be $f_b=0.5$, as it is for a current stellar populations.
+where $N_{bin}$ is the number of binaries, not stars, so we need a factor of 0.5 in the second par of the equation.
+We set the binary fraction to be $f_b=0.5$, as for a current stellar populations.

-By transforming Eq. \ref{fb} we obtain number density of a single stars:
+By transforming Eq. \ref{fb}, we obtain number density of a single stars